-As a for profit entity, Zayo is not subject to BABA requirements.
+As a for-profit entity, Zayo is not subject to BABA requirements.

-File Uploaded: \UPR Inventory Report 4.30.24.xlsx, BABA Certification- NA.pdf
+File Uploaded: BABA Certification- NA.pdf, Dal-ATL Inventory Report 4.30.24.xlsx

-20. I certify to the best of my knowledge and belief that this report is correct and complete for performance of activities for the purposes set forth in the award documents.
+20. I certify to the best of my knowledge and belief that this report is correct and comp lete for performance of a activities for the purposes set t forth in the award documents.

 20a.
 Typed or Printed Name and Title of Authorized Certifying Official: Melissa Hall 20b.
-Signature of Certifying Official: Melissa Hall

-20c.
-Telephone (area code, number and extension):

-20d.
-Email Address: melissa.hall@zayo.com
+Signature of Certifying Official: Melissa Hall 20c.
+Telephone (area code, number and extension): 20d.
+Email Address: melissa.hall@zayo.com 20e.
+Date: 06/05/2025

-20e.
-Date: 06/10/2025